A Tale of Two Cities Suffering Quotes

-The violent preparations for revolution which this passage describes seem strangely self-animated.
-No one knows who prepares for the upcoming battle – and this anonymity is mimicked in the narrator’s descriptions of the preparations.
+The violent preparations for revolution that this passage describes seem strangely self-animated.
+No one knows who prepares for the upcoming battle—and this anonymity is mimicked in the narrator’s descriptions of the preparations.

 The raggedest nightcap, awry on the wretchedest head, had this crooked significance in it: "I know how hard it has grown for me, the wearer of this, to support life in myself; but do you know how easy it has grown for me, the wearer of this, to destroy life in you?"
 (2.22.2)